coil-language/coil-lang/README.md

 a::b(10) == b.bind(a)(10)
 ```

+This has 2 big implications:

-This is really powerful because it lets you chain function calls without being tied to object properties/methods.
+1 - functions are automatically chainable without being tied to an explicit object model.
+2 - this provides a very sane subset of partial application.

+These two notions together provide a very powerful building block (built into javascript!) that we can use to express large operations.

 ## Data's Primary Function